Creeeeger/cruel_9820_UI4/README.md

 * +magisk - integrates magisk into the kernel.
 This allows to have root without booting from recovery.
 Enabled by default.
 It's possible to specify magisk version, e.g. +magisk=canary or +magisk=alpha or +magisk=v20.4 or +magisk=v19.4
-* kernelsu - integrates [KernelSU-Next](https://github.com/KernelSU-Next/KernelSU-Next) as an alternative root
+* kernelsu - integrates KernelSU-Next
-  solution.
-Initialize the submodule with `git submodule update --init KernelSU-Next` before building.
-Cannot be combined with +magisk.
 * dtb - build dtb/dtbo images
 * empty\_vbmeta - include empty vbmeta img in installer and flash it
 * always\_permit - pin SELinux to always use permissive mode.
 Required on LOS rom.